Remembrance Day Canada 2013

 In the First World War 61,000 Canadians died, in the Second World War 42,000 Canadians died.
 Many of these soldiers were dual citizens serving in the Canadian Armed Forces.

 Your website states "On remembrance day members of the armed forces (soldiers) are commemorated".
 Is this correct?
 My understanding is that Remembrance Day is a day to commemorate those who have died during war in the service of their country.
 It seems what your website is suggesting a "Veteran's Day" or an "Armed Forces Day", recognizing those who had served or are still serving in our country's armed forces.
 As a retired Canadian Forces Officer I believe it is appropriate to recognize the contributions of our serving military men and women, but not on a day originally set aside to recognize our fallen soldiers.

 I am from vancouver and i wanted to say that the first world war started because at that time in history all of the colonies in the world had been taken by various european countries and the only way for a european country to get more colonies was to fight another european country.Before that there wasn't a need to go to war for that reason.After the first world war european countries made millions of dollars at Germanys expense even though all the countries were equally responsible for wanting to get more colonies.These days the wars are fought for the same reasons.Russia did the right thing in 1917 and withdrew from the war.It is time for a change.It will be the working class in the world that will make the change.Humanity has survived slavery in the period of antiquity and again in the 16th and 17th centurys.We managed to get through feudalism and now there is just one more hurdle to get rid of.that is capitalism.Then things can begin to be done for the good of the people which is impossible under capitalism.
 (Stan Squires)

-Information about Remembrance Day Canada holiday, celebration and poppies.
+This website provides information about Remembrance Day 2013 Canada holiday, celebration and poppies.